Samuel Issacharoff

-Samuel Issacharoff (born 1954) is an American law professor, whose scholarly work focuses on constitutional law, voting rights and civil procedure.
+Samuel Issacharoff (born 1954) is an American legal scholar.
+His scholarly work focuses on constitutional law, voting rights and civil procedure.
+He is the Bonnie and Richard Reiss Professor of Constitutional Law at New York University School of Law.

+Early life

+Issacharoff's mother was born in Argentina to Ashkenazi Jewish immigrants from Eastern Europe (Polish, Ukrainian, Russian, and Belarusian).
+His father was born in Uruguay, and was of Bukharian Jewish descent from Uzbekistan and Afghanistan.
+Both his parents were secular Jews, and Issacharoff has described himself as an atheist.

+Education

+Issacharoff earned his Juris Doctor from Yale Law School in 1983, where he also served as an editor for the Yale Law Journal.
+He completed his B.A. with a major in History at the State University of New York at Binghamton in 1975.

 Career

 Issacharoff graduated from Binghamton University in 1975 and Yale Law School in 1983.
-He was a member of the Spartacist League (US) as a student.
 Issacharoff was born in Argentina in Buenos Aires.

 He is currently the Bonnie and Richard Reiss Professor of Constitutional Law at New York University School of Law.
 He served as a visiting professor at Harvard Law School for the Fall 2008 semester.
 Prior to joining NYU Law's faculty, he taught at Columbia Law School and The University of Texas School of Law.

 In 2017, Issacharof was interviewed by Suraj Patel for Talks on Law on the topic of gerrymandering.